vertigo-web/vertigo/crates/vertigo/docs/reactive-graph.md

 to clear it when attaching).
 Disconnect only tears down the external handler; a `set` from that drop is ignored, so connect and disconnect cannot bounce.

+`create` may write, and that write can change who is watched - which is how one connect pulls in the next, and also how a ring of them could hand the connection round forever, each write undoing the one before.
+So a flush is one round of connect decisions per node: a node connects at most once in it, and one that would connect a second time is left disconnected with the reason logged.
+A chain connects each of its nodes once however long it is, so only a ring is ever cut.

 ## Isolated graphs

 `Value::new` and `Computed::from` use one graph per thread. `Graph::new()` creates a